MAS launches blockchain project to study decentralised finance potential and how to regulate it

 A blockchain is a digital ledger of transactions maintained by a network of computers in a way that makes it difficult to hack or alter.
 This allows users to deal directly with one another without the need for banks or other intermediaries.

-By breaking down the asset, tokensation enables a larger pool of borrowers or investors to gain access to previously unattainable assets, thereby enhancing economic inclusion and increasing liquidity in the financial markets.
+By breaking down the asset, tokenisation enables a larger pool of borrowers or investors to gain access to previously unattainable assets, thereby enhancing economic inclusion and increasing liquidity in the financial markets.

 In financial services, smart contracts or computer programs that run on the blockchain enable financial transactions such as borrowing, lending and trading to be performed autonomously on the blockchain without the need for intermediaries.